alitoast/ExamProject_APP/Raytracing/README.md

 - `main.c`: Parses command-line arguments, loads the scene, renders, and saves the output.
+- `load_scene.c`: Handles reading and parsing the scene file, including viewport, background color, and object data.
+- `load_scene.h`: Declares the load_scene function used to load scene data from a .txt file.
+- `scene.c`: Contains ray-sphere intersection function and rendering logic.
-- `scene.h`: Defines data structures and function prototypes.
+- `scene.h`: Defines core data structures and function prototypes used throughout the project.
-- `scene.c`: Loads scene data and renders the image.
-- `ppm.h`: Defines the interface for the save_ppm function.
-- `ppm.c`: Saves the rendered image as a PPM file using memory-mapped I/O.
+- `ppm.c`: Implements saving the rendered image as a PPM file using memory-mapped I/O.
+- `ppm.h`: Declares the interface for saving the rendered image in PPM format.
-- `Makefile`: Enables compilation of the project.
+- `Makefile`: Defines compilation rules for building and running the project.

 ---